 On top of the existing catalog, members will find the new distribution platform offers the opportunity to discover many new artists - independent at first, then more established as we expand.
-Savings made possible by switching to blockchain technology means platform and into the retail store.
+Savings made possible by switching to blockchain technology means more money will be funneled into attracting artists and labels to the platform and into the retail store.